froala/KMSFroalaEditorBundle/README.md

   # Usage: if you are using URL rewritting for your assets.
   # Default: same value as provided as folder.
   fileUploadPath: "/my/upload/path"

+  # Your public directory, from the root directory.
+  # Default: "/web"
+  publicDir: "/public"
 ```

 #### Concept: Autosave